lexingxie/cmLab/content/post/ai4good_workshop_2025.md

 #### **Event Information**

-Hosted by the ANU Computational Media Lab in partnership with ANU’s Integrated AI Network, and CSIRO NSF Project and Data61 Tech4HSE Research Program, this one‑day in‑person event brings together a distinguished group of researchers and practitioners to explore how artificial intelligence can address critical challenges in climate, environmental, and public and industrial safety.
+Hosted by the ANU Computational Media Lab in partnership with ANU’s Integrated AI Network, CSIRO NSF Project and Data61 Tech4HSE Research Program, this one‑day in‑person event brings together a distinguished group of researchers and practitioners to explore how artificial intelligence can address critical challenges in climate, environmental, and public and industrial safety.
 Workshop Program: [https://events.humanitix.com/ai4good-2025](https://events.humanitix.com/ai4good-2025)

 <br/>
 <br/>